MY NAME IS DENNIS BUZIS AND THIS IS MY STORY

 In 2005 my friend John introduced me to Renzo Gracie’s school to learn Brazilian Jiu-Jitsu.
 I was hooked.
 I followed Bruce Lee’s philosophy to become a true martial artist.
 Not to be confined to one style.
 To mix my TKD and Boxing background with Brazilian Jiu-Jitsu.
 I’m a strong believer in having a strong foundation and since I accomplished getting a 4th Dan black belt in TKD I was ready to start a new style!

-I have been training with Renzo Gracie for over 8 years now and working to get my purple belt.
+I have been training with Renzo Gracie for over 15 years now and I received my purple belt from Renzo and my instructor Max McGarr in 2016.
 I love the atmosphere and it’s totally down to earth unlike my TKD school I started with.
 Renzo Gracie doesn’t sit on a pedestal, he calls himself the Head instructor and not the Master, despite having fought in the UFC and is a real martial artist!
 My philosophy as an owner of a martial arts school is not be the king at the top but to constantly train and get my butt kicked and to learn something new every day.

 HOW I BECAME AN INSTRUCTOR OF MARTIAL ARTS